 Transnational marriage abandonment is a form of domestic abuse.
-Victims are individuals who have been abandoned overseas by their spouse who is a British
+Victims are individuals who have been abandoned overseas by their spouse who is a British national or with indefinite leave.
+Their travel documents have often been destroyed or have expired.

 These people, who have been removed from the UK, where they would be normally resident and have been detained abroad against their will have been prevented from residing habitually in the UK through no fault of their own.